Can I play PS3, PS2 and PS One games on PS4?

 So, can you play PS3 games on the PS4?
 Well, not exactly, but there is a solution.
-It’s called PlayStation Now, and it will let you stream older PlayStation games to your PS4 (and eventually PS3 and other devices) over your home internet connection.
+It’s called PlayStation Now, and it will let you stream older PlayStation games to your PS4 over your home internet connection.

 It hit PS4 first, and before making its way to PS3 on May 12 2015.
 Eventually PS Now will spread to PS Vita and PS TV.
 It’ll even come to 2014 Sony Bravia TVs too along with select Sony Blu-ray players and the latest Samsung Smart TVs.
 Exactly when has not been announced yet, though.